jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 ### 34A Detention of child or young person serving sentence of imprisonment
 (1) Notwithstanding anything in this Act,—
-  (a) any young person who is serving a sentence of imprisonment may be detained under that sentence in any residence approved by the chief executive of the department for the time being responsible for the administration of the Children, Young Persons, and Their Families Act 1989 and the chief executive; and
+  (a) any young person who is serving a sentence of imprisonment may be detained under that sentence in any residence approved by the chief executive of the department for the time being responsible for the administration of the Oranga Tamariki Act 1989 and the chief executive; and
   (b) any child who is serving a sentence of imprisonment must be detained under that sentence in such a residence.
 (2) The provisions of this Act and of the Parole Act 2002, and regulations made under those Acts, continue to apply, with any necessary modifications, to a child or young person who is detained for the time being in a residence in accordance with subsection (1).
-(3) For the purposes of this section, the terms child, young person, and residence have the same meanings as they have in the Children, Young Persons, and Their Families Act 1989.
+(3) For the purposes of this section, the terms child, young person, and residence have the same meanings as they have in the Oranga Tamariki Act 1989.

 ### 35 Detention during transit
 (1) While any prisoner or other person in custody is being taken to or from any prison, he or she may be detained in any other prison or in a Police station or hospital.